joshbegley/nyt-latest/README.md

 `The number of A.I. chips that provide the computing power to advance the fast-evolving technology is doubling every nine months.`\
 https://www.nytimes.com/interactive/2026/07/29/technology/ai-chips-data-center-boom.html

-**What to Know About Lindsey Graham’s South Carolina Memorial**\
+**Lindsey Graham’s South Carolina Funeral: What to Know**\
-`The senator’s funeral service will be held in Columbia, the capital.
-His remains will be buried in Pickens County, S.C., where he was born and raised.`\
+`The senator’s funeral services are in Columbia, the capital.
+His remains will be buried Wednesday afternoon in Pickens County, S.C., where he was born and raised.`\
 https://www.nytimes.com/2026/07/29/us/lindsey-graham-south-carolina-memorial.html

 **Trump’s Tariffs Are Sending Some Companies Back to China**\